Karen Middleton makes quilts that don’t behave.

 As a former social scientist, she is interested in using art to examine how humans process complex emotions and present themselves to others.
-Using fabric, thread, and layering, Karen explores themes of isolation, belonging, protection versus exposure, what's visible versus what's hidden, how materials hold memory, and the landscapes (both physical and emotional) that shape us.
-She values the process of creating grounded, honest work that invites reflection and provides space for quiet thinking.
-With the skill of an artisan, the vision of an artist, and the care of a craftsperson, Karen’s practice and philosophy honors textile traditions while pushing their expressive potential.
+Working with sheer fabrics, lace, reclaimed fabrics, and orphan blocks, Karen explores themes of isolation vs belonging, protection versus exposure, visible invisibility, how materials hold memory, and the landscapes (both physical and emotional) that shape us.

 In addition to her artistic practice, Karen is a dedicated teacher, offering virtual sewing and quilting classes and in-person workshops.
 She encourages students to explore both the technical and emotional aspects of textile arts, helping them connect their personal stories to the materials and processes they use.